bitquery/streaming-data-platform-docs/docs/graphql/query.md

 * use subscriptions for the "live" data, or when data may be changed while using it

-Queries and [subscriptions](subscription) use identical schemas, except some attributes of the top element, to define the [dataset](datasets) usage.
+Good news, that queries and [subscriptions](subscription) use identical schemas, except some attributes of the top element, to define the [dataset](datasets) usage.
 It allows your applications to switch between pull and push modes of operation with a minimal changes of the code and queries.